right-solutions/rscmd/README.md

 # Rscmd

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rscmd`.
+All commands are basically ruby codes residing in the file `lib/rscmd`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Go through the Usage Section for more information about how to use this commands / gem

+You will have to install the gem first before you could work with it.
+Followh the section below to install this gem on your system to start with:

 ## Installation